LEARN-LK/Indico/Create&Manage-Conference.md

      * **Title**: e.g., “Welcome Speech”
      * **Speaker**: e.g., Prof. Ruwan Abeysekera
      * **Duration**: e.g., 30 minutes
+     * Conveners: If not available, you can:
+       - Add Myselfe
+       - Add from Search
+       - Enter Manually
    * Click **Create**
 5. Repeat for all sessions, talks, and panels
 6. Optionally, upload slides or materials for each contribution